Table Of Contents

 2. Not understanding where to begin paralyzes initiative

-Getting started with a FinOps model can be overwhelming.
+Getting started with a FinOps model can be overwhelming, regardless of where you are on the FinOps maturity curve.
 These challenges include determining which workloads to move to the cloud, how, and why and assigning responsibility for FinOps.

 Solution: